When it comes to building muscle, the legs are one of the hardest body parts to train.

-When I first started lifting, I was one of the few that went too hard on leg day.
+When I first started to lift weights, I was one of the few that went too hard on leg day.
 In fact, I loved leg days so much that my legs became my best body part.

 It got to a point where my lower body was significantly more developed than my upper half.
 Quads, hams, glutes, and calves – never were I branded “chicken legs”, and I’m here to help you avoid that too.

-In this article, you will learn the fundamentals of leg training and all the important details about getting bigger legs.
+In this article, I’ll be your personal training program manager, showing you the fundamentals of leg exercises and all the important details about getting bigger leg muscles.

-You can never develop bigger legs without optimal training and nutrition.
-Training provides the stimulus and nutrition is essential for a proper response.
+You can never develop bigger legs without weight training and a balanced diet.

 In training, we essentially try to break down a muscle.
-After the workout, the initial recovery process signals the body to adapt to the “beating”.
+After your leg workout, the initial recovery process signals the body to adapt to the “beating”.

 How?
 It tells the body to repair the muscles and make sure they are bigger and stronger than before so they can take yet another beating session.

-With proper nutrition, we give the body the proper tools aka nutrients to repair the muscle.
-It plays a huge role in gaining quad, hams, glutes, and calf mass; not to mention overall muscle growth.
+With proper nutrition, we give the body the proper tools aka nutrients to repair the damaged muscle fibers.

 The Four Lower Body Parts You’ll Train